railwayapp/docs/src/docs/deploy/builds.md

 ## Build Configuration

 Nixpacks has a variety of options that can be configured with environment variables.
-These include things like
+These include things like:
 - Install/build/start commands
 - Nix/Apt packages to install
 - Directories to cache